SirGoose3432/Django-Tutorial/README.md

 Creating a basic project

 - Creating a few basic models
+- Making migrations
 - Interacting with the Django admin
+- Creating a few simple views
-- Creating a simple view
+- Creating a few simple templates
 - Creating urls

 # Part 2
-Creating views that actually do something with forms
+Creating views with forms

 - Adding more fields to models
 - Creating a view that involves GET and POST requests and adds data to the database
 - Creating forms from models
-- Adding more html pages
+- Adding more templates
 - Adding more urls

 # Part 3